cca/libraries_wagtail/docs/readme.md

 There are three ways to forward a port on the minikube cluster so we can open the website using our localhost domain in a browser:

 1. (easiest) run `skaffold dev` with the `--port-forward` flag.
 The [port-forward](https://skaffold.dev/docs/pipeline-stages/port-forwarding/) configuration is in Skaffold.yml.
-If we omit this from the Skaffold profile but use the `--port-forward` flag, Skaffold will automatically create forwarding for all your services, but if the pods are recreated it will not recreate the forwarding, so this is not recommended.
+If we omit this from the Skaffold profile but use the `--port-forward` flag, Skaffold will automatically create forwarding for all services, but if the pods are recreated it will not recreate the forwarding, so this is not recommended.
 2. Run `kubectl -n libraries-wagtail port-forward service/libraries 8000:8000`, this is what Skaffold does behind the scenes
-3. Use [Kube Forwarder.app](https://kube-forwarder.pixelpoint.io/) (you can install it with `brew install --cask kube-forwarder`) which provides a GUI interface around port forwarding
+3. Use [Kube Forwarder.app](https://kube-forwarder.pixelpoint.io/) (install it with `brew install --cask kube-forwarder`) which provides a GUI interface around port forwarding

 Note that persistent volumes are stored _on the minikube server_ in the /data dir, we can `minikube ssh` to go into the server to look around.
 The server's docker instance will also stack up old versions of our images over time and need to be pruned. (**TODO** write up what these commands look like)